tuf75588/React-sign-up/README.md

 # react-sign-up
 This React "App" showcases some of the use of forms in react.
 User input can be added to an array through a setState call and then continuously added on to.
+This is an example of an "uncontrolled component" and is not always best practice, since we are in a way manipulating the dom to match state.
+Controlled components give react much more control over the user input and makes it so state and user input are always in sync with one other.